Server Side Public License

-The Server Side Public License (SSPL) is a source-available software license introduced by MongoDB Inc. in 2018.
-It includes most of the text and provisions of the GNU Affero General Public License version 3 (AGPL v3), and primarily replaces section 13 "Remote Network Interaction; Use with the GNU General Public License." with a new section that requires that anyone who offers the functionality of SSPL-licensed software to third-parties as a service must release the entirety of their source code, including all software, APIs, and other software that would be required for a user to run an instance of the service themselves, under the SSPL.
-In contrast, the AGPL v3's section 13 covers only the program itself (the copyrightable work licensed under AGPL v3).
+The Server Side Public License (SSPL) is a strong copyleft software license first introduced by MongoDB Inc. in 2018.

+It includes most of the text and provisions of the GNU Affero General Public License version 3 (AGPL v3), but modifies its provisions for software that is conveyed over a network—requiring that anyone who offers the functionality of SSPL-licensed software to third-parties as a service must release the entirety of their source code, including all software, APIs, and other software that would be required for a user to run an instance of the service themselves, under the SSPL.

-The SSPL is not recognized as free software by multiple parties, including the Open Source Initiative (OSI) and multiple major Linux vendors, as the aforementioned provision is discriminatory towards specific fields of use.
+The SSPL is not recognized as free software by the Open Source Initiative (OSI), Red Hat, or Debian, who claim the aforementioned provision is discriminatory towards specific fields of use.
+Specifically, they assert this is discriminatory against those who use proprietary software within their stack, as the license requires the open-sourcing of every part interacting with the service, and argue this violates criteria 6 and 9 of the Open Source Definition.

 License terms

 The SSPL is based on the GNU Affero General Public License (AGPL), with a modified Section 13 that requires that those making SSPL-licensed software available to third-parties (modified or not) as part of a "service" must release the source code for the entirety of the service, including without limitation all "management software, user interfaces, application program interfaces, automation software, monitoring software, backup software, storage software and hosting software, all such that a user could run an instance of the service using the Service Source Code you make available", under the SSPL.
 The chapter structure of the Server Side Public License is identical to that to the AGPL, except that the GPL preamble and application instructions are stripped from the license text.

-MongoDB Inc. stated that a similar clause for network software in the AGPL (which requires that those using the AGPL-licensed software over a network have the ability to obtain the source code for the software, as used) had an unclear scope, and that the SSPL's version "clearly and explicitly sets forth the conditions to offering the licensed program as a third-party service".
+MongoDB Inc. stated that Section 13 in the AGPL (which requires that those using the AGPL-licensed software over a network have the ability to obtain the source code for the software, as used) had an unclear scope, and that the SSPL's version "clearly and explicitly sets forth the conditions to offering the licensed program as a third-party service".